mighty-gerbils/gerbil/doc/reference/make.md

     within your *libdir*.
 Thus, a prefix of `legs` means that a file `"foo/bar.ss"` will be compiled into a module `legs/foo/bar` that you can import with `(import :legs/foo/bar)` and that will be installed under your *libdir* as a bunch of files starting with the prefix `legs/foo/bar`.
-The default, `#f`, means that no prefix will be prepended.
+The default, `#f`, means that a prefix will be extracted from the the `package:` value in the `gerbil.pkg` file in the `srcdir`, if it is defined and a symbol, and otherwise no prefix at all (all module names must then be fully-qualified).
-    However, this argument is also prohibited when using the `defbuild-script` macro, since the macro extracts the prefix from the `gerbil.pkg` to automatically extract this directory from the current `./build.ss` file containing it and pass it to `make` (and you cannot override it).

   - `libdir:` specifies the directory under which compiled library files will be installed.
     If left unspecified, the default `#f` designates